Screw Willpower; Call on your C.I.A. Instead!

 Willpower is one of those things…we think if we have it and engage it, we can stay on track with our diet, exercise, not eating crap, whatever, but the truth is, willpower tends to be a precursor to “failing.”
+It doesn’t stick around long and it’s very fleeting.
 Stay with me here.

 And what happens?
 Willpower fails you!
 Or, more accurately, your sabotaging, unaddressed behaviors fail you.
 You rest on the laurels of your “strength,” yet you haven’t looked at WHY you make the choices you do, what leads you to even needing willpower and how your inner belief system is really running the show.
 Willpower is NOT enough OR something to rely on when it comes to food, especially.

 What you really need is the CIA: Commitment, Intention & Action!

 Most of us have values in our life, especially when it comes to being healthy.
 I’ve never, and I don’t use that word lightly, come across anyone who has told me they don’t care about their health.
 So, it’s important to know your values when it comes to your health and wellness.

 Are you committed to being the healthiest you can be?
 Are you committed to only eating good food?
 Are you committed to taking impeccable care of yourself?
 Are you committed to treat your body with respect?
 And, can you forgive yourself and not beat yourself up when you make a so-called “bad” food choice?
 Being committed to your values will keep you on track.
 Writing down your values and posting them where you can see them will support you in going toward them, because the truth is, I know from my own experience how crappy it feels to be out of integrity with my values.